 Pearl: I am very sorry.
-We'll take appropriate steps after we hear from Red Corp., which was responsible for making arrangements for your group over there.
+We'll take appropriate steps after we hear from Red over there.

-Thomson: The participants are extremely unhappy.
-Except for the training, which went smoothly, we want our money back for the rest of the trip.
+Corp., which was responsible for making arrangements for your group went smoothly, we want our money back for the rest of the trip.
 Also, we request your payment for the costs which our corporation incurred because of the allergic reaction at Alpha Hotel.